ros-navigation/docs.nav2.org/migration/Galactic.rst

 Simple (Python) Commander
 *************************

 `This PR <https://github.com/ros-planning/navigation2/pull/2411>`_ introduces a new package to Nav2, called the ``nav2_simple_commander``.
-It is a set of functions in an object, ``BasicNavigator``, which can be used to build Nav2-powered autonomy tasks in Python3 without concerning yourself with the Nav2, ROS2, or Action server details.
+It is a set of functions in an object, ``BasicNavigator``, which can be used to build Nav2-powered autonomy tasks in Python3 without concerning yourself with the Nav2, ROS 2, or Action server details.
 It contains a simple API taking common types (primarily ``PoseStamped``) and handles all of the implementation details behind the hood.
 For example, this is a simple navigation task using this API:

 .. code-block:: python3